Davisdavy/weather-mania/README.md

 We welcome contributions from the community!
 Whether you're fixing a bug, improving documentation, or adding a new feature, your help is appreciated.
 Here's how you can contribute:

 #### Branching Strategy
 `main` branch: This branch contains the stable, production-ready code.
-Direct commits to this branch are restricted.

-`develop` branch: This is the default branch for development.
-All contributions should be made by creating a feature branch from develop and submitting a pull request (PR) to merge back into develop.
+Direct commits to this branch are restricted.It is also the default branch.
+All contributions should be made by creating a feature branch from `main` and submitting a pull request (PR) to merge back into it.

 #### Steps to Contribute
 **1. Fork the Repository:** Click the "Fork" button on the top right of the repository page to create your own copy.